Forest product

 A forest product is any material derived from forestry for direct consumption or commercial use, such as lumber, paper, or fodder for livestock.
 Wood, by far the dominant product of forests, is used for many purposes, such as wood fuel (e.g. in form of firewood or charcoal) or the finished structural materials used for the construction of buildings, or as a raw material, in the form of wood pulp, that is used in the production of paper.
 All other non-wood products derived from forest resources, comprising a broad variety of other forest products, are collectively described as non-timber forest products (NTFP).
 Non-timber forest products are viewed to have fewer negative effects on forest ecosystem when providing income sources for local community.

+Production of five non-wood forest products, 2000–2022.

 Globally, about 1,150,000,000 ha of forest is managed primarily for the production of wood and non-wood forest products.
 In addition, 749,000,000 ha is designated for multiple use, which often includes production.

 Worldwide, the area of forest designated primarily for production has been relatively stable since 1990, but the area of multiple-use forest has decreased by about 71,000,000 ha.

-In 2023, the global export value of wood and paper products reached USD 482 billion.
-Industrial rundwood removals amounted to 1.92 billion cubic meters.
+In 2023, the global export value of wood and paper products reached US$482 billion.
+Industrial roundwood removals amounted to 1.92 billion cubic meters.
 Global sawnwood production totaled 445 million cubic meters.